playframework/playframework/documentation/manual/releases/Highlights25.md

 You have the possibility to configure the framework to use netty native sockets instead of the default jdk ones.
 See more information about it in [[Netty configuration|SettingsNetty]]

+## Flexible Logging

+You now can configure Play with any SLF4J compatible logging framework, such as log4j2 or AVSL.
+Please see the "Using a Custom Logging Framework" section of [[Configuring logging|SettingsLogger]] page.